 Modern Overlanding trucks nowadays are equipped with modern gadgets for the modern traveller including iPod/MP3 points which allows the traveller to listen to their personal music as they watch the Kenyan landscape slide by.
 They also have onboard charging facilities for cameras, phones and tablets so you never run out of power on a safari.

 Adapted Micro buses such as the Toyota Quantum and Mercedes Sprinter are commonly used for smaller safari groups and shorter tours that do not go through hugely rugged areas.
 The optimal number in most of these safari vehicles is 6 to 10 people facing forward.
 The lower sitting capacity allows each traveller a window seat to maximise the viewing experience.

-These micro buses are especially adapted for safari travel and are generally equipped with GPS tracking, sliding windows, cooler boxes, fire extinguishers and First Aid kits.
+These micro buses are specially adapted for safari travel and are generally equipped with GPS tracking, sliding windows, cooler boxes, fire extinguishers and First Aid kits.
 They generally have a softer suspension than other safari vehicles, giving a slightly more comfortable trip.
-Many of them – especially in Kenya – also feature a pop-up top, allowing travellers to stand and view/photograph the countryside.
+Many of the ones in Kenya also feature a pop-up top, allowing travellers to stand and view/photograph the countryside.

-The Motor Coach represents the ultimate in future safari luxury.
+The Motor Coach represents the future of safari luxury.
 It combines elegance and convenience to make your on-road safaris an unforgettable experience.
-We are not talking about the ordinary motor coaches lined with rows of comfy reclining seats with folding tables, chemical toilets, on-board entertainment and WiFi access – we are talking about something that is a notch higher, much bigger, more luxurious.
+We are not talking about the ordinary motor coaches lined with rows of comfy reclining seats with folding tables, chemical toilets, on-board entertainment and WiFi access – we are talking about something that is a notch higher, much bigger, and more luxurious.

 Did we mention the comfy king-sized bed in the well-furnished bedroom with its own entertainment system?
 Yes, that is the Motor Coach we are talking about.
 Once you do a road trip on one of these coaches we are sure you will be talking about your experience for a long time to come.